Acadia National Park

 Continuing on the Scenic Loop, we stopped at the Atlantic Shore where we spent the rest of the afternoon soaking up the sun, rock hopping, swimming and relaxing.
 With warm and sunny skies and cold clear water, it really felt like heaven on earth.

 Once back at the campground, we ate dinner and cleaned up before heading to the interesting Ranger Talk about wetlands taking place at the Blackwoods Amphitheater.
 We went to bed as the rain once again started up but we were warm and dry in our tents.
+Since the trip, I’ve found out about this hammock rain fly: a sort of canopy that you can put up over the top of your tent to doubly make sure you remain dry.
+I think this might be worth looking into for the next time we go camping.

 Hiking Cadillac Moutain